feroult/yawp-site/guides/getting-started/core-concepts.md

 }
 ~~~

-This is the only configuration needed to create the __Person__ endpoint model, which by default gives
+This is the only configuration needed to create the __Person__ Endpoint Model, which by default gives
-you the repository actions with a complete set of Web APIs to access it:
+you repository actions with a complete set of Web APIs to access them:

 | Verb        | Path           | Action                |
 | ----------- |--------------- | --------------------- |